Dallas Good: Early life

 Good was born in Richmond Hill, Ontario, into a musical family.
 His father, Bruce Good, was a member of the Canadian country band The Good Brothers, which influenced Dallas's musical upbringing.
 Dallas, along with his brother Travis Good, grew up surrounded by music, which played a significant role in shaping his future career.

-For a time, Good attended Toronto's Parkdale Collegiate Institute and spent his teenager years playing in a series of punk band in and around Toronto with names like Rat Crushers and Blibber.
+For a time, Good attended Toronto's Parkdale Collegiate Institute and spent his teenager years playing in a series of punk bands in and around Toronto, including Blibber and the Rat Crushers.
 Leaving home at 17, Good moved in with Jeff Beardall of the punk band Guilt Parade.

 Good soon joined that band and later, Beardall and Good formed popular Toronto indie band Satanatras, who found an audience in Toronto's Queen Street indie rock scene in the early 1990s.

 The Sadies

-In 1994, Good co-founded The Sadies with his brother Travis, bassist Sean Dean, and drummer Mike Belitsky.
-The band quickly gained a reputation for their distinctive blend of alt-country, surf rock, and garage rock, becoming a staple in the North American indie music scene.
+In 1994, Good co-founded The Sadies with bassist Sean Dean.
+The band grew to include Dallas's brother, Travis, on guitar and fiddle, and drummer Mike Belitsky.
+They released their first album in 1998 and quickly gained a reputation for their distinctive blend of alt-country, surf rock, and garage rock, becoming a staple in the North American indie music scene.
 The Sadies were known for their energetic live performances, intricate musicianship, and ability to seamlessly blend genres.

 The band released numerous albums throughout their career, earning critical acclaim and a dedicated fanbase.
-Some of their most notable albums include Favourite Colours, New Seasons and Darker Circles, the latter of which was shortlisted for the Polaris Music Prize.
+Some of their most notable albums include Favourite Colours, New Seasons, and Darker Circles, the latter of which was shortlisted for the Polaris Music Prize.

+In February 2011, before a show in Saskatoon, Good slipped on ice and broke both his tibia and fibula, an injury requiring surgery.
+The other members of the Sadies played the Saskatoon show without Good and the rest of the tour was postponed while he recovered.
+During this period, Good worked on a Sadies collaboration with Gord Downie.
+Good was eventually able to continue with the Sadies tour wearing a cast and remaining seated.
+The title of the Sadies' next album, Internal Sounds, is a reference to the sound of Good's leg bones breaking, and the album cover features an X-ray of his injury.